erw-1/routefinder/README.md

 This project lets you build a static matrix routing webmap app with your own data.
 No code interface and drag and drop export.

+My first attempt at an actual github project!
+Still not fully released.

 > [!CAUTION]
 > ### DOCS SOON, WIP, EXPERIMENTAL PROJECT